Limited Stock Available

 This filter is intended for amateurs that are comfortable replacing their camera's stock filter.
 Please Note: For best performance we recommend installing the filter with the coated (pinkish) side facing out (FACF-1, II, III).
 The FBCF-5DII is clear with no pinkish side and does not require any particular orientation.
 The digital astro eGroup is a great place for advice on how to replace this filter.

 Here is a link to a very well done filter replacement tutorial: http://www.lifepixel.com/ir-tutorials/canon-rebel-xt-300d-digital-infrared-conversion-instructions.htm

 Here's a very nice YouTube video done by Gary Honis on retrofitting a Canon 450D with the FBCF-400D: http://www.youtube.com/watch?v=-IIN0-q2WLY

-If you are uncomfortable doing the replacement yourself, we can recommend this reasonably priced replacement service that uses genuine Baader DSLR Filters and are very experienced at filter replacement: Imaging Infinity
+If you are uncomfortable doing the replacement yourself, we can recommend these reasonably priced replacement services that use genuine Baader DSLR Filters and are very experienced at filter replacement: Imaging Infinity AstroGear

 ||400 – 700 nm

 ||Color Correction, H-alpha, IR-Cut, UV-Cut

 FAQ - Problems with filters can have the strangest causes